FalkoJoseph/vue-parcel-starterkit/README.md

 > You can safely ignore this error message as it still works.
 There's already [a fix](https://github.com/parcel-bundler/parcel/pull/302) being issued.

 `Error: read ECONNRESET`
 > When you manually refresh the page, it breaks the connection.
-Hot-reloading is not affected.
+Hot-reloading works however.
 There's [a fix](https://github.com/parcel-bundler/parcel/pull/320) being issued as of right now.